mamba-org/mamba/docs/source/installation.rst

 Nightly builds
 **************

-You can download fully statically linked builds for each commit to `master` on GitHub (scroll to the bottom of the "Summary" page): https://github.com/mamba-org/mamba/actions/workflows/static_build.yml?query=is%3Asuccess
+You can download fully statically linked builds for each commit to ``main`` on GitHub (scroll to the bottom of the "Summary" page): https://github.com/mamba-org/mamba/actions/workflows/static_build.yml?query=is%3Asuccess

 Docker images